mikependon/RepoDB.NET/pages/extensibilities/databasesetting.md

 - A character for closing quotation, opening quotation, parameter prefix and schema separator.
 - A type that is used for averaging.
 - A database schema.
-- A setting whether to support the hints.
+- A support to hints.
-- A setting whether to use upsert over merge.
+- A usage of upsert over merge.
-- A setting whether the command direction can be set.
+- A direction property enability of command object.
-- A setting whether the data reader must be disposed after the reader execution.
+- A dispose behaviour of the data reader after the execution.
-- A setting whether the multiple-statement execution is supported.
+- A support to multiple-statement executions.
-- A setting whether the command executions are preparable.
+- A preparation of the command executions.

 #### Pre-requisites